JetBrains/kotlin-web-site/docs/topics/wasm/wasm-troubleshooting.md

 ## Wasm proposals support

 Kotlin/Wasm improvements are based on [WebAssembly proposals](https://webassembly.org/roadmap/).
-Here you can find details about the support for WebAssembly's garbage collection and exception handling proposals.
+Here you can find details about the support for WebAssembly's garbage collection and (legacy) exception handling proposals.

 ### Garbage collection proposal